 Peck Hall is a five-story, 30,000 square-foot facility that houses MFT faculty and administrative offices, classrooms, a student lounge/kitchen, and a seminar room.
 Other key features include a children’s play therapy rooms and expanded counseling rooms for the Couple and Family Therapy Center, which serves clients referred from mental health and human service agencies and school districts throughout the area.
 The facility is equipped with state-of-the-art technologies, including smart classrooms with video conferencing, and counseling rooms with digital video imaging for clinical training purposes.
 Peck Hall is situated adjacent to the McMahon/Ryan Child Advocacy Center, enhancing collaborations with the Department of Marriage and Family Therapy specifically around issues of child and family trauma and giving students a technologically advanced, interdisciplinary training environment working with highly skilled and very dedicated mental health professionals.
 Additional long-standing community partnerships provide experience-rich learning opportunities for MFT students, including St. Joseph’s Hospital, The Salvation Army, Vera House, and Liberty Resources, among many others.

-All students spend one year providing therapy in the on-campus Couple and Family Therapy Center, which is well equipped for videotape and live supervision.
-They also see clients in off-campus practica sites after their first semester of client contact.
+All students spend one-year providing therapy in the on-campus Couple and Family Therapy Center, which is well equipped for videotape and live supervision.
+They also see clients in off-campus practicum sites after their first semester of client contact.
 Our site supervisors are all AAMFT approved supervisors who maintain regular contact with our internship coordinator to assist in evaluating and training students’ clinical work in the field.